gvwilson/thirdbit/_posts/2019/04/2019-04-10-what-docs-and-when.md

 <img src="{{site.github.url}}/files/2019/04/materials.svg" width="80%" alt="Documentation model" />

-1. An *introduction* is a general overview that makes people aware something exists.
+1. An *orientation* is a general overview that makes people aware something exists.
-    We'd like to find a better term for this, but introductions are often delivered as webinars, as the first lecture of a larger workshop or course, or as elevator pitches and other marketing material.
+    Orientations are often delivered as webinars,
+    as the first lecture of a larger workshop or course, or as elevator pitches and other marketing material;
+    concept maps and other visual aids are particularly useful.

 2. A *tutorial* is a planned lesson that helps people build a mental model of a domain and acquire a few basic skills so that they can start to tackle problems of interest.

-3. Practice with feedback is dashed because it isn't a category of documentation---it's what people need to become experts
+3. A *worked example* is the sort of thing you would find in a support knowledge base or a book of plans for garden sheds.
+    It shows learners something close enough to what they're actually working on for them to figure out what's generic, what's specific, and where to make substitutions.
+    Worked examples can be developed and explained in tutorials (lesson first, example as support) or can be first-class citizens with more comments and documentation than usual (example first, explanation as support).

-    (i.e., to get from conscious competence to unconscious competence).
-    This is where instructors stop teaching fixed rules to be applied in predictable situations and start saying,
+4. The transition from competent to expert (i.e., from conscious competence to unconscious competence) is where instructors stop teaching fixed rules to be applied in predictable situations and start saying,
     "It depends..." and where individualized critique of students' work takes over from grading against a rubric.
     A lot of material at this level takes the form of introspective *essays*,